Patience (play): Act 1

-Reuben calls Sarah again and insists that he must see her, and she agrees to meet in a half hour.
-After the conversation there is a flashback to the party at Sarah and Paul’s house when they had last seen each other.
-During the party it is revealed that the girl Reuben had been writing the love letters to was Sarah.
-At the party Paul walks in the room when Reuben and Sarah are kissing; he does nothing.
-Reuben knows that when Paul did nothing it was completely out of character and he is never able to get the image out of his head.
+Reuben calls Sarah again and insists on seeing her, and she agrees to meet in a half hour.
+After the conversation, there is a flashback to the party at Sarah and Paul's house, during which it is revealed that Sarah was the girl Reuben had been writing the love letters to.
+Paul walks in the room and sees Reuben and Sarah kissing, and he does nothing.
+Reuben knows that this was completely out of character, and he is never able to get the image out of his head.

-Returning to the present, Reuben is now at Sarah’s house.
-They talk about Paul but Reuben does not mention his encounter with him earlier that day.
-They talk about how Paul had begged Sarah to stay, which she did and then nine years later he told her that he was not happy anymore and was leaving for Vancouver to make movies.
-Sarah does most of the talking and Reuben leaves after he has no answer for her about whether Paul thought of her or his new lover in Vancouver.
-Later Reuben is back at his car when his phone rings.
-It is Phil, his brother.
-Phil is obviously rattled and is having trouble formulating his thoughts.
-Phil tells Reuben that Johnny, the third brother, was about to die and that he should come to Florida immediately.
-Reuben agrees and is on the next flight to Florida.
+Returning to the present, Reuben is at Sarah's house.
+They talk about how Paul had begged Sarah to stay, which she did, and then nine years later, he told her that he was not happy anymore, and that he was leaving for Vancouver to make movies.
+Sarah does most of the talking, and Reuben leaves after having no answer for her about whether Paul thought of her or his new lover in Vancouver.
+In his car, Reuben receives a phone call from Phil, who tells Reuben that Johnny, the third brother, was about to die, and that he should come to Florida immediately.
+Reuben agrees and takes the next flight to Florida.

-The next scene Phil has just picked up Reuben from the airport.
-There is a decent amount of traffic that allows them to have a lengthy conversation.
-During the drive Phil reveals that he is leaving his wife Mary for a student he was teaching.
-He thought this was always bound to happen: “Every year, I worry about this.
+After picking up Reuben from the airport, Phil reveals that he is leaving his wife Mary for a student he was teaching.
+He thought this was always bound to happen: "Every year, I worry about this.
 Every year they get more gorgeous.
-Or maybe I get less picky.”
+Or maybe I get less picky."
 He tells Reuben everything, about how they met, how they first went out for a drink, and how he fell in love with her right away.
 He asks Reuben if something like this had ever happened to him before.
-He mentions once but nothing ever came of it and before he has a chance to tell Phil of the details, Phil receives a call from his mother informing him that Johnny has died.
+He mentions once, but nothing ever came of it, and before he has a chance to tell Phil of the details, Phil receives a call from his mother informing him that Johnny has died.